ReGen Brands Recap #53

 “We need consumers to be buying and supporting regenerative brands and willing to pay the extra dollar right now because that is going to eventually bring down the cost.
 As more consumers buy regenerative, the bigger companies will start investing in regenerative and buying regenerative brands and moving some of their products in that direction.
 When we get both the consumer and the products moving in that direction and creating the market for it, we’ll get there eventually.
 Yes, subsidies will make it more affordable and make it happen faster but the market can move things fast (as well).” – Adam

-You can check out the full episode with Adam Hiner & Maddie Hamann @ PACHA HERE.
+You can check out the full episode with Adam Hiner & Maddie Hamann @ PACHA HERE

-Subscribe to future episodes of the ReGen Brands Podcast on your favorite podcast platform using the buttons below.
+Subscribe to future episodes of the ReGen Brands Podcast on Apple Podcasts, Spotify, or YouTube.
 You can help support our mission of growing regenerative CPG brands with a 5-star rating!

-Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn (Kyle & AC).
+Stay engaged in the conversation by subscribing to our weekly newsletter, The ReGen Brands Weekly, and connecting with us on LinkedIn: ReGen Brands, Kyle, and AC